Synthetic Data: Enhancing ML in Insurance

-Throughout history, data has played a pivotal role in shaping the insurance industry.
-How can insurers anticipate new scenarios?
-How do they establish profitable, and logical pricing?
-How can they effectively evaluate risks and identify potential fraud?
 Undoubtedly, the insurance sector heavily relies on data, serving as the engine that propels operations with efficiency.
-In today's complex and dynamic landscape, where companies vie for prominence in an open and diverse market, obtaining quality data and refining internal processes for research and innovation are paramount in achieving success.
+In today's complex and dynamic landscape, obtaining quality data and refining internal processes for research and innovation are paramount in achieving success.

-In tandem with the scientific and technological advancements of our era, privacy policies are tightening their grip, presenting a challenge in navigating market complexities while adhering to these regulations.
-Indeed, safeguarding privacy poses an additional hurdle for the insurance industry.
+In tandem with scientific and technological advancements, privacy policies are tightening, presenting a challenge in navigating market complexities while adhering to regulations.
+Safeguarding privacy poses an additional hurdle for the insurance industry.
+Artificial Intelligence is bringing new tools into the hands of insurers, and within this landscape, synthetic data emerges as a vital instrument.

 Data for Machine Learning models